 MASSACHUSETTS CRIMINAL ATTORNEY

-Attorney Patrick T. Donovan represents many clients who have been charged with motor vehicle crimes including negligent operation.
+Attorney Patrick T. Donovan represents charged with motor vehicle crimes including negligent operation.
 Massachusetts Criminal Attorney Patrick T. Donovan fights for the best possible outcome for each and every one of his clients.